 This will continue as we move from site selection to the consenting process to support a planning application.
 The assessments will cover landscape and visual amenity, ecology/habitats, ornithology, geology/hydrogeology, hydrology, and cultural heritage.
-Key environmental designations are shown on the plan on page 17 of the booklet.
+Key environmental designations are shown on the plan on page 17.